 It was a drizzle-spitting Saturday last autumn.
 Leaves blanketed the artificial turf at Harlem’s Jacob Schiff field as winter settled in for its long goodnight.
 FC Harlem was holding its weekly scrimmage, offering players some structure during the long soccer off-season.
 I went to practice, as I occasionally do, to check in with the young club’s explosive growth.

 “You’ve got to see this one kid,” Irv Smalls, the club’s director, told me in passing.
 It always starts with that doesn’t it?
 Marcus DiBernardo, who coaches at both Monroe College and FC Harlem and who says Devann is the best player he has ever coached, told Smalls the same thing a few weeks earlier.
-This kid, who had been in France or Italy or somewhere, was back home and had showed up at Monroe College, in the Bronx, and was tearing up the community college’s would-be talent while he figured out his next move.
+This kid, who had been in France or Italy or somewhere, was back home and had showed up at Monroe College, in the Bronx, playing soccer on his brand new indoor soccer shoes and was tearing up the community college’s would-be talent while he figured out his next move.

 The first thing you learn about Devann Yao is that it has always been about moving.